 Personal Response Systems (PRS) incorporate electronic voting that allow the lecturer to ask students questions and then get instant feedback on their answers.
 Questions are typically multiple-choice and through the use of handheld devices the students can select an answer.
 Responses are then compiled using the computer software and displayed on a large screen via a projector.

 The software required works in conjunction with PowerPoint which allows for easy creation of questions and automatically converts them into the format needed for the PRS.
-Instruction in the use of the system is available from Information Services.
+Handsets and training in the use of the system are available from Information Services.

 Guidelines for use of Personal Response Systems